 - 6.1 In the event of a cardiopulmonary arrest, basic life support and calling for appropriate help are two of the actions that can save lives. - 6.2 Cardiopulmonary arrest can cause premature death.
 The earlier that effective treatment is provided, the more likely the casualty is to survive.
 All Trust clinical staff are required to be able to carry out CPR in line with their agreed job role and responsibilities.
-If a member of staff is unable to perform CPR, they should be supported under the appropriate Trust Policy. - 6.3 All areas that administer rapid tranquilisation, seclusion and restrictive practice with SHSC must have at least one registered staff member trained in Immediate Life Support per shift. - 6.4 Community based clinical staff who work within the SHSC will as a minimum be able to call for appropriate help, recognise cardiac arrest, commence chest compressions and use an Automated External Defibrillator (AED) (if available) wherever Trust business is carried out. - 6.5 Any member of SHSC staff who conduct Trust business in other premises is required to make themselves aware of all emergency procedures relating to that location. - 6.6 Patients at risk of suffering a cardiorespiratory arrest should be adequately assessed by a competent person for the following criteria: (A to E approach assessment Appendix C) Airway obstruction, Breathing problems, Circulation problems, Disability (neurological changes) and Exposure (evidence of other contributing factors) and appropriate aid sought at the earliest opportunity. - 6.7 Resuscitation must be initiated if a cardiac arrest occurs where a ReSPECT form, Recommended Summary Plan for Emergency Care and Treatment (Appendix D)), decision is unknown and the express wishes of the casualty are not known.
-Anyone initiating cardiopulmonary resuscitation (CPR) in such circumstances must be supported by their senior medical and nursing colleagues. - 6.8 For inpatient services, the decision to stop resuscitation is a clinical decision that is made by the ILS trained member of staff or doctor in charge of the cardiac arrest and will take into account the views of all in attendance.
-If no ILS trained staff or doctor are present, the resuscitation will continue until the arrival of a paramedic, ILS trained staff or doctor who will assume responsibility for the resuscitation attempt. - 6.9 The equipment for medical emergencies and resuscitation is standardised across the Trust.
-The resuscitation equipment should include the Emergency Red Bag, AED, Laerdal Suction Unit.
+If a member of staff is unable to perform CPR, they should be supported under the appropriate Trust Policy. - 6.3 All areas that administer Rapid Tranquilisation, Seclusion and Restrictive Practice with SHSC must have at least one registered staff member Trained in Immediate Life Support per shift. - 6.4 Community based clinical staff who work within the SHSC will as a minimum be able to call for appropriate help, recognise cardiac arrest, commence chest compressions and use an Automated External Defibrillator (AED) wherever Trust business is carried out. - 6.5 Any member of SHSC staff who conduct Trust business in other premises is required to make themselves aware of all emergency procedures relating to that location. - 6.6 Patients at risk of suffering a cardiorespiratory arrest should be adequately assessed by a competent person for the following criteria (Appendix C ABCDE Assessment) and appropriate medical aid sought at the earliest opportunity. - 6.7 Resuscitation must be initiated if a cardiac arrest occurs where a ReSPECT form, Recommended Summary Plan for Emergency Care and Treatment Appendix D), decision is unknown or the express wishes of the casualty are not known.

+Anyone initiating cardiopulmonary resuscitation (CPR) in such circumstances must be supported by their senior medical and nursing colleagues.

+- 6.8 For inpatient services, the decision to stop resuscitation is a clinical decision that is made by the ILS trained member of staff or doctor in charge of the cardiac arrest and will take into account the views of all in attendance.
+If no ILS trained staff or doctor are present, the resuscitation will continue until the arrival of a paramedic, ILS trained staff or doctor who will assume responsibility for the resuscitation attempt.

+- 6.9 The essential emergency equipment for medical emergencies and resuscitation Is standardised across all inpatient areas the Trust should include the

+- Emergency Red Bag

+- AED

+- Laerdal Suction Unit (LSU).